-Land held on trust under a discretionary, fixed or unit trust is subject to the trust surcharge which is a higher rate of land tax (trust land tax rates) and a lower land tax threshold (currently \$25,000).
+Land held on trust under a discretionary, fixed or unit trust is subject a higher rate of land tax (trust land tax rates) and a lower land tax threshold (currently \$25,000).

 See the rates of land tax section under the how is land tax calculated? for more information.